stevvvns/incomponent/README.md

 #### ``builder.template(el => html`..`)``
  * HTML or SVG representation of your component's state
- * `el` is your web component instance, which has all the stuff you would expect on a native web component, but also notably anything you return from your setup function is bound as a property.
+ * `el` is your web component instance, which has all the stuff you would expect on a native web component.
+Plus, anything you return from your setup function is bound as a property.
 	 * `refs` are unwrapped during evaluation of the template.
 For example:
 ```javascript
 	// auto-unwrapped